 You don’t have to create all your social content from scratch!
 Your organization and your entire social media community are excellent content resources.
-Evaluating your organization’s own content as well as media from respected external sources can uncover valuable assets that you can re-purpose or reshare to help keep your audience engaged with your own brand.
+Evaluating your organization’s own content as well as media from respected external sources can uncover valuable assets.
+You can then re-purpose or reshare these assets to help keep your audience engaged with your own brand.

 Sharing external posts is an excellent way to provide additional valuable content to your audiences, build trust as an involved and knowledgeable member of your industry, and help fill gaps in your content calendar.

 Hootsuite Apps are a great way to get started curating external content.
 Hootsuite offers a variety of partner integrations that allow you to install and use content curation apps, right in Hootsuite.
-Browse the Find Content category in Hootsuite Apps to find apps that you already use or that could work for you.
+Browse or search in Hootsuite Apps to find apps that you already use or that could work for you.
 Then watch Top 3 Content Curation Apps in Hootsuite for some quick recommendations.

 Watch External Content Curation for Social Media for more suggestions.